-Section 148 of the Water Act 1989 states that a property owner requires consent from Yarra Valley Water before building a structure or placing soil, rock or other matter over land within one metre of Yarra Valley Water sewer infrastructure (such as a sewer pipe, maintenance hole, sewerage branch or another access point) or within an easement.
+Section 148 of the Water Act 1989 states that a property owner requires consent from Yarra Valley Water before building a structure or placing soil, rock or other matter over land within one metre of Yarra Valley Water sewer or water infrastructure (such as a sewer pipe, maintenance hole, sewerage branch or another access point) or within an easement.

 A ‘structure’ includes, but is not limited to:

 - garden sheds

 - water tanks

 - cubby houses